Organizing Committee Members - Materials-Manufacturing 2019

 Dr. Gordon Huang's technologies have already been used in multiple sectors, and in many regions and jurisdictions, as the scientific bases for formulating policies that have enormous socioeconomic implications.
 The resulting findings revealed various complexities in energy and environmental systems and obstacles that hinder sustainable energy development.
 Huangâ€™s research will help strengthen Canada's ability to be an international leader in managing energy and environmental concerns in the future.

-Dr. Evgeny A. Levashov is Head of the Division of Powder Metallurgy and Functional Coatings, National University of Science and Technology.
-He has completed his PhD in Powder Metallurgy and Composite Materials (Candidate of Science), in 1987
+Dr. Evgeny A. Levashov is a Professor, Head of the Division of Powder Metallurgy and Functional Coatings, and Director of the SHS-Center, National University of Science and Technology "MISiS".
+He has completed his PhD in 1987 and Doctor Degree (Full Doctor of Science in physics of combustion and explosion), in 1996.

 Evgeny Levashov(Research Area)